youngtsx/youngtsx.github.io/essays/intro.md

   - Learning
 ---

-A friend’s mom who works in IT at UH recommended this to me.
+A friend’s mom who works in IT at UH recommended this major to me.